avocado-framework/avocado/docs/source/guides/user/chapters/plugins.rst

   implemented as using the same plugin architecture available to third-party extensions.

-  This guide considers "core", although still plugable, features those available with an installation of Avocado by itself (``pip install avocado-framework``).
-If a feature is part of an optional or third-party plugin package, this guide will reference to it."
+  This guide considers "core features", even though they're still 'plugable', those available with an installation of Avocado by itself (``pip install avocado-framework``).
+If a feature is part of an optional or third-party plugin package, this guide will reference it."

 Listing plugins
 ---------------